 When faced with this grim fate, if the patient decides to finally overcome his or her alcoholism, he or she can go to grave knowing that they have finally beat the demon that has kept him or her down for so long.
 They can also manage to enjoy their last few days on this planet to their fullest if they are sober.

 At this point, quality of life matters over quantity.
 For a disease that robs someone of their quality of life, stopping, even when facing the inevitable, is a victory.
 That victory can lead the mindset of the patient to improve immensely, even at the end.

-If you or someone you know is suffering from alcoholism, don’t let it get to this point.
+If you or someone you know is suffering from anger and alcoholism, don’t let it get to this point.
 You are worth fighting for.
 Recovery is always possible, no matter how far into your illness you are.
 Sometimes we just have to change our definition of recovery a bit, and that’s okay.

 And in all likelihood, if you are considering trying to stop drinking, you are not past the point of no return.
 Talk to your doctor if you are physically addicted to alcohol, and don’t make any rash, reactionary decisions.
 You can quit.
 You just need to be smart about it.

 What is an Alcoholic?